manwar/theweeklychallenge/content/blog/review-challenge-171.md

 [**E. Choroba**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-171/e-choroba/perl/ch-2.pl)

-Choroba implements some basic input validation using `Ref::Util:is_palin_coderef`, to make sure the reference being passed is indeed a code reference.
+Choroba implements some basic input validation using `Ref::Util:is_plain_coderef`, to make sure the reference being passed is indeed a code reference.
 It is, after all, just another scalar and could be anything, or nothing.

 ```perl
     use Ref::Util qw{ is_plain_coderef };